ruinedme/MCStuff/README.md

 # MCStuff
 Random MC Test ideas

+#Notes:
+-Files in the minecraft namespace override existing files -Files in testpack add additional things.
+-Functions titled with _load or _tick ,_ is reccomended that they be placed in /data/minecraft/tags/functions/load.json and /data/minecraft/tags/functions/tick.json respectively

 Test_Pack_1.13 Currently contains

-Files in the minecraft namespace override existing files Files in testpack add additional things.

 -Disabling Enderman griefing